 The primary critical concern of the Board is the System's funding adequacy.
 High funding levels are directly related to benefit security for participants.
 It is the responsibility of the Board to make prudent and sound investment decisions in order to increase the assets and thereby the funding level of the System.
 The Board has a goal of maintaining the funding of the System at or near 100%.
 Although the statutory contribution rate of 12.65% for the employer and employee has been sufficient for over 20 years, the combined Member and City contributions along with projected investment returns will not be sufficient in the long-term.
-In the short-term, the Sponsor is honoring their commitment to increase their funding by 2% per year, capping at 24%.
+In the short-term, the Sponsor is honoring their commitment to increase their funding to reach the Actuarial Determined Employer Contribution over the next 5 years.
 The Funding level is also influenced by changes to benefits and economic and demographic assumptions.
-The resulting funding level as of July 1, 2023, of 70.1%, is down from 73.3% as of July 1, 2022.
-Major contributing factors to the funding level decrease were negative investment returns based on the five year actuarial smoothing method for asset returns, higher than anticipated salary increases, and a reduction in the investment rate of return.
+The resulting funding level as of July 1, 2024, of 68.8%, is down from 70.1% as of July 1, 2023.
+Major contributing factors to the funding level decrease were negative investment returns based on the five-year actuarial smoothing method for asset returns, higher than anticipated salary increases, and a reduction in the investment rate of return.

-A more complete discussion of System funding status may be found in the Actuarial Report found on the System's website, www.Charlottefireretire.com\Reports
+A more complete discussion of System funding status may be found in the Actuarial Report found on the System's website, www.Charlottefireretire.com\Reports.